-South Dakota Highway Patrol annually purchases an average of 47 vehicles that are used by personnel to perform MCSAP eligible activities to various levels.
-For FFY2022 we are budgeting MCSAP funds to be used to purchase 8 vehicles that will be used by MCSAP dedicated personnel at various levels.
-We plan to purchase six motor carrier trooper vehicles, one mobile team vehicle, and one new entrant vehicle.
+South Dakota Highway Patrol annually purchases an average of 47 vehicles that are used by personnel to perform MCSAP eligible activities at various levels.
+For FFY2023 we are budgeting MCSAP funds to be used to purchase six vehicles that will be used by MCSAP dedicated personnel at various levels.
+We plan to purchase one motor carrier trooper 3/4 ton pickup and two motor carrier command staff vehicles.
+We also are budgeting for three additional vehicles that we attempted to purchase in FFY21 but did not receive.
+This includes one motor carrier trooper pickup and two motor carrier inspector vehicles.